barn53/esp8266-PushButton/README.md

 # esp8266-PushButton
 ## Arduino library that provides debounced push button functionality on GPIO pins.
-### Tested only on ESP8266

-One class instance per pin

 ### Provide the following events:
 - short press